pixelmund/svemix/README.md

 # Welcome to Svemix

-This "framework" is built on top of `@sveltejs/kit`, it aims to provide more `full-stack` features and reduce boilerplate / overhead.
+This "framework" is built on top of `@sveltejs/kit`, it aims to provide more `full-stack` features and reduce boilerplate / overhead, much of the apis are similar to `remix.run`.

 ## Features

 - [x] Server-Only Load Functions
 - [x] Remix-Like Loader Functions which run only on the Server (SvelteKit Equivalent to getServerSideProps).
 - [x] Easy Meta Tags / SEO Handling
-- [X] Session Management, refer to [https://github.com/pixelmund/svelte-kit-cookie-session](svelte-kit-cookie-session)
+- [x] Session Management, refer to [https://github.com/pixelmund/svelte-kit-cookie-session](svelte-kit-cookie-session)
 - [ ] Easy Form Handling (Partially available, with actions)

 [For an full but still early example please look into this repo](https://github.com/pixelmund/svemix-example).